brando5393/pypong/README.md

 - Ball collision detection
 - Score tracking for both players
 - Powerup system with smash and flash powerups
+- Sound effects for ball collision, smash powerup, and flash powerup
 - Random ball direction and angle on score
 - Responsive UI with real-time updates